 In this paper, we seek to address the following research questions: (1) to what extent is caregiving to older parents dependent on individual gender role attitudes to care; and (2) to what extent is the association between caregiving behaviour and attitudes affected by national contextual factors and gender norms relating to informal care?

-Based on existing empirical evidence and literature related to care and gender role attitudes, we first hypothesise that egalitarian gender role attitudes to care will have opposing effects on women’s and men’s probability to provide care (H1): decreasing the probability of providing care for women and increasing it for men.
-Our second hypothesis is that this effect will not be uniform among countries (H2): the role of individual gender egalitarian norms will be moderated by the degree of gender equality in a given country, with more gender egalitarian policies overall contributing to a greater association between egalitarian gender norms and care.
+Based on existing empirical evidence and literature related to care and gender role attitudes, we first hypothesise that egalitarian gender role attitudes to care will have opposing effects on women’s and men’s probability to provide care (H1), decreasing the probability of providing care for women and increasing it for men.
+Our second hypothesis is that this effect will not be uniform among countries (H2): the role of individual gender egalitarian attitudes will be moderated by the degree of gender equality in a given country, with more gender egalitarian policies overall contributing to a greater association between egalitarian gender attitudes and care.
 Finally, in line with the evidence reviewed above, we hypothesize that the effect of institutional factors will be larger for women (H3).

 Data and method